revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 obj = Student()
 obj.show()
 ```
-a) It prints output as akshay
+a) It prints output as James
 b) It prints the garbage value
 c) Error as one argument is required while creating the object
 d) Error as show() function requires additional argument